Hube2/acf-medium-editor/README.md

 ***allowBreakInSingleLineInput:*** This is an option added specifically for use with WP.
 If you set disableReturn on then the medium editor acts like a single link input.
-Setting allowBreakInSingleLineInput allows editors to manually type in <br> tags into these single line fields.
+Setting allowBreakInSingleLineInput allows editors to manually type in &lt;br&gt; tags into these single line fields.

 ## MediumEditor Themes